-Positions funded by LAP, Title I, and other grants should be budgeted using the actual cost of the individual employee who will fill the position.
-Schools should work with their budget analyst and refer to the following tips when estimating the actual cost:
+Positions funded by High Poverty LAP, Title I, and other grants should be budgeted using the actual cost of the individual employee who will fill the position.
+Schools should work with the grants department and refer to the following tips when estimating the actual cost:

 - Schools need to budget actual salary, pension, payroll taxes, medical benefits, sick leave substitute costs, and all applicable stipends.
-To determine the total estimated cost, please see the "Pension, Payroll Taxes, and Medical Benefits" quick reference document on page 84 and work with your budget analyst. - The school is responsible for finding additional resources to make up the difference when grants do not cover full position costs or program expenses. - If the staff member is unknown for a new position, use the average cost provided in "Average School Position Costs" on page 81.
+To determine the total estimated cost, please see the "Pension, Payroll Taxes, and Medical Benefits" quick reference document on page 77 and work with the grants department. - The school is responsible for finding additional resources to make up the difference when grants do not cover full position costs or program expenses. - If the staff member is unknown for a new position, use the average cost provided in "Average School Position Costs" on page 74.
 The budget will need to be adjusted once the actual salary is known.